bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 4. If the record is CTLSCiphertext, append the 64-bit Sequence Number to `tweak`.
 5. Replace `prefix` with `TSPRP-Encipher(key, tweak, prefix)`.

 > OPEN ISSUE: How should we actually form the tweaks?
-Can we assume arbitrary length?
 Should we add some kind of chaining, within a stream or binding ServerHello to ClientHello?

 ### With Datagram Transports